Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 ## Artificer
 You can use an a Action or Bonus Action to complete a Greater Infusion, allowing you to share the benefits of one of your active infusions (an effect or item) with any creatures you can see or hear, to a maximum of 8.
 Multiple Greater Infusions can be used concurrently.

-Each usage lasts for 10 minutes, but the shared effects of any active Greater Infusions end at the conclusion of combat as a result of the strain of maintaining the effect.
+Each usage lasts for 1 hour, but the shared effects of any active Greater Infusions end at the conclusion of combat as a result of the strain of maintaining the effect.

 You can do this a number of times equal to your Stronghold level, after which you must take an Extended Rest to refresh this ability.

 ## Barbarian
-Whenever you reduce an enemy to 0 hit points or score a critical hit while raging, you can choose to make an additional weapon attack and move up to your speed.
+At the start of your turn whenever you are in or enter a rage, you can choose to enter a Stronghold Rage for the next 3 turns of that rage.

+Stronghold rages function the same as normal barbarian rages (including subclasses), but modifies the bonus damage from raging to `(rage bonus * (1 + (Stronghold Level / 2)))` for any successful  melee attacks during that time.

-You can do this a number of times equal to twice your Stronghold level, after which you must take an Extended Rest to refresh this ability.
+You can do this a number of times equal to your Stronghold level, after which you must take an Extended Rest to refresh this ability.

 ## Bard
 When you or a creature you have granted Bardic Inspiration rolls your inspiration die, you can choose to add your Stronghold level to the result *before the roll is made*.